Dog Breed Directory

 Mitral Valve Disease (MVD)

-Degenerative heart disease where the mitral valve thickens and leaks, leading to heart failure.
+Degenerative condition where the mitral valve thickens and leaks, leading to congestive heart failure.

 Symptoms: